industrial-training-cum-internship/2k23-repos/session-reseources/assignment/README.md

     (Hint: Consider using `cross-validation` or grid search techniques)

 ## Decision Tree:
 1. Load the dataset 'titanic.csv' using Pandas and split it into features (X) and target variable (y).
-How many features and target classes are there in the dataset?
+Print how many features and target classes are there in the dataset?
     (Hint: Use Pandas functions)
-2. What is the concept of entropy in the context of decision trees?
+2. What is the concept of entropy and Information gain in the context of decision trees?
 How is it calculated?
     (Hint: Consider the usage of scikit-learn's `DecisionTreeClassifier`)
 3. Split the dataset into training and testing sets using a 70:30 ratio.
 (Hint: Use scikit-learn's train_test_split)
 4. Train a decision tree classifier on the training data.
 What is the maximum depth of the tree?